ShadowfootNZ/pf2e-odds/SECURITY.md

 # Security Policy

-This is a static project.
-If you believe you've found a vulnerability, please open an issue.
+This project is a static HTML/JS page with no backend components.
+If you believe you have found a security vulnerability, please [open an issue](../../issues) in this repository.